Winchester, Virginia: Geography

 According to the United States Census Bureau, the city has a total area of 9.3 sqmi, virtually all land.

 It is in the Shenandoah Valley, located between the Blue Ridge Mountains and the Allegheny Mountains, and is 15 miles north-northeast of the northern peak of Massanutten Mountain.
 I-81 passes through the city, along with US 50, US 522, US 17, which ends in the city, and SR 7, which also ends in the city.
-The city is approximately 75 mi to the west of Washington, D.C., 24 mi south of Martinsburg, West Virginia, 25 mi north of Front Royal, 118 mi south of Harrisburg, PA and 180 mi north of Roanoke.
+The city is approximately 75 mi to the west of Washington, D.C., 24 mi south of Martinsburg, West Virginia, 25 mi north of Front Royal, 118 mi south of Harrisburg, Pennsylvania and 180 mi north of Roanoke.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Winchester has depending on which isotherm is used, either a humid continental climate or a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The hardiness zone is 6b/7a.